Responsible Travel Guide: Argentina

 Cavas Wine Lodge is a luxurious property nestled in the shadows of the Andes.
 It’s the ultimate gateway to Argentina’s wine regions, offering access to the best wineries and a relaxing getaway into nature.
 Cavas Wine Lodge is exclusive and private, surrounded by a 35-acre vineyard with breathtaking views of the Andes Mountain Range, incredible sunsets and dazzling starry sky at night.

 You’ll stay at Cavas Wine Lodge for three nights on a full-board basis, with activities included.
-The three-night accommodation program includes a one-day visit to wineries in the area, such as Viña Cobos, Budeguer and Matervini, a one-hour massage per person, and complimentary use of the outdoor pool, jacuzzi and fitness centre.
+The three-night accommodation program includes a one-day visit to wineries in the area, such as Viña Cobos, Budeguer and Matervini, a one-hour massage per person, and complimentary use of the outdoor pool, jacuzzi and fitness center.
 There are three treatment rooms in the on-site spa where you can indulge in a range of rejuvenating spa services.

 You can also choose one activity out of rafting, canopy, rappelling, kayaking, biking, horse riding and golfing, although you can opt to include additional activities or even exchange the activity for another day of winery visits.